 About the Compendium of Population Health Indicators

 This compendium is a collection of indicators, giving a comprehensive overview of population health at a national, regional and local level.
 These indicators were previously available on the Clinical and Health Outcomes Knowledge Base website (also known as NCHOD).

 Also known as the Adult Psychiatric Morbidity Survey, this survey runs every 7 years.
-Find out more about the survey.

 The Adult Dental Health Survey collects information about the condition of adults' teeth and dental hygiene.
 It investigates dental experiences, knowledge of and attitudes towards dental care and oral hygiene.